vishnupadmanabhan/vishnupadmanabhan.github.io/_posts/2018-03-13-podcasting-primer.md

  <figcaption>Voicemeeter app</figcaption>
 </figure>

-Mixers let you control many parameters in the signal like controlling the gain, the low end and high end frequencies, compression etc.
+Voicemeeter runs in your computer and helps in adjusting the various parameters on the input signal.
+I used voicemeeter for few of my episodes and the sound quaity was amazing.

 ### Audio interface/Sound card
 Apart from using mixers, audio recording can be done using audio interfaces as well.
 These are usually used for music production and provide a way to interface your microphone with PC or Mac.
+Essencially they connect your recording device (mic) to computer without all the bells and whistles of a traditional mixer

 #### Recording application
+Once you hook up your recording device with your computer, you need some sort of software to be able to record.
+I use Audacity which is one of the best open source and free softwares out there.
+Audacity can even be used for professional editing and has a very good arsenal of editing effects and plugins.
+By default it does not let you export to mp3 but this is taken care easily by installing a plugin called _lame_ for Audacity, yeah that is what it is called :wink:
 <figure>
  <img src="http://res.cloudinary.com/vishnupadmanabhan/image/upload/v1504518166/podcast/audacity.jpg" alt="Audacity">
  <figcaption>Audacity</figcaption>
 </figure>

+But AUdacity is not the only one.
+If you are on a Mac, you can use Garageband or you can pay and get a subscription of Adobe Audition.

 ### Platform
 In this section we'll talk about the various platforms on which you can host, serve and promote your podcast.
 Basically any podcast requires a website where listeners can find the episodes, listen to them and download them if required and also read the show notes and other information related to your podcast, a hosting provider where you host the audio files which is usually different server than the one that serves your website and lastly a channel to promote and make your podast available to listenrs around the world.